-On Tuesday 20 September 2011 at 6.30 pm, A arte Studio Invernizzi opened a solo exhibition of works by Niele Toroni, with paintings on canvas, oilcloth, paper, cardboard and 5 works on wall.
+On Tuesday 20 September 2011, A arte Studio Invernizzi opened a solo exhibition of works by Niele Toroni, with paintings on canvas, oilcloth, paper, cardboard and 5 works on wall.

 Born in Muralto in 1937, Niele Toroni has lived in Paris since 1959 and “since 1967 he has worked on giving concrete shape to the same operative process: his method consists of a series of strokes using a no. 50 brush.
 These are traced out 30 cm apart, running across a variety of surfaces (...), each of which becomes a place of epiphany that is as fleeting as it is concrete, as temporary as it is assertive.
 A place of transformation and of incessant metamorphosis of action in time.
 At times the impressions run from one surface to another in a succession that gives even greater substantiality to this diversity, the potential of which is not exhausted in the singularity and individuality of the work, but in the never-ending adaptation of the possible consequences of its empirical generation and unfolding.”
 (Francesca Pola)